josaiahsyiem/NLGeo/README.md

 2. Convert the request into a structured analysis plan.
 3. Retrieve administrative boundaries and OpenStreetMap features.
 4. Run deterministic GIS analysis whenever possible.
-5. Use LLM-generated geospatial code for unsupported queries.
+5. Generate geospatial code with an LLM for unsupported queries.
-6. Validate the results.
+6. Validate the output.
 7. Return an interactive map together with the computed metrics.

 ---